CraigAAAAAAAAAAA/DevOps-Course-Starter/README.md

 ## Security Scan
 As part of the CI tests, Synk is used to check for any vulnerabilities in the code.

+## Continuous Deployment
+After tests are complete, the app is set up to continually deploy when there is a push to the main branch.
+It pushes a production image to Docker Hub and to Heroku

+## Deployment
+The to-do app is deployed via Heroku at https://my-stuff-todo.herokuapp.com/